Showaddywaddy: Formation

-The band was formed in 1973 by the amalgamation of two groups, Choise and the Golden Hammers, the latter often known simply as The Hammers.
+The band was formed in 1973 by the amalgamation of two groups, Choise (Dave Bartram, Trevor Oakes, Al James, and Romeo Challenger) and the Golden Hammers (Buddy Gask, Russ Field, Rod Deas, and Malcolm Allured), the latter often known simply as The Hammers.
 They both played at the Fosse Way pub in Leicester, and soon discovered shared musical tastes.
 After playing together in jamming sessions, they joined together permanently, and Showaddywaddy were born.
 This led to an eight-member band, with the unusual feature of having two vocalists, two drummers, two guitarists, and two bassists.
-The band's first professional gig was at the Dreamland Ballroom in Margate, Kent, on 1 September 1973.
+The band's first gig as professional musicians was at the Dreamland Ballroom in Margate, Kent, on 1 September 1973., although the first gigs under the Showaddywaddy name were in 1972.

 Hits

 Showaddywaddy won one programme on the ATV series New Faces, in November 1973, and were runners-up in the "All Winners Final", which was broadcast on 28 December 1973.
 They have made nearly 300 television appearances, including their own BBC TV special, Showaddywaddyshow, broadcast between Christmas and New Year in 1980.
 The band also appeared in the 1975 film Three for All, where they performed "The Party" from their 1974 debut album.

 Their first single, "Hey Rock and Roll" (written by the band), was released in April 1974.
 It reached number two on the UK Singles Chart.
-Starting with "Dancin' Party" (1977), the band produced their own records with more cover versions including "I Wonder Why" (originally by Dion and the Belmonts), "Blue Moon" (based on the Marcels' interpretation) and another Curtis Lee original "Pretty Little Angel Eyes" and co-written by Tommy Boyce.
+Starting with "Dancin' Party" (1977), the band produced their own records with more cover versions including "I Wonder Why" (originally by Dion and the Belmonts), "Blue Moon" (based on the Marcels' interpretation) and the Curtis Lee song "Pretty Little Angel Eyes", co-written by Tommy Boyce.
 After their first single, Showaddywaddy went on to have a further 22 UK hits until late summer 1982.
 Their most recent chart single was "Who Put the Bomp", a number 37 hit in 1982, which they also promoted in their final Top of the Pops performance.
 In total, they had ten top-ten singles, a solitary number one ("Under the Moon of Love" in 1976), and spent 209 weeks in the UK Singles Chart, including seven successive top-five entries.
 Their biggest-selling single was "Under the Moon of Love", which sold 985,000 copies.

 They had most of their biggest hits with covers of songs from the 1950s and the early 1960s.
 These included "Three Steps to Heaven" (originally by Eddie Cochran in 1960), "Heartbeat" (originally written and recorded by Buddy Holly), "Under the Moon of Love" (originally a US hit for Curtis Lee in 1961, again co-written by Tommy Boyce), "When" (originally by the Kalin Twins), "You Got What It Takes" (originally by Marv Johnson) and "Dancin' Party" (originally by Chubby Checker).
 These six singles were all produced by Mike Hurst (a former member of the Springfields).
 On the South African chart, "Three Steps to Heaven" reached number 6 in 1975 and "Under the Moon of Love" number 6 in 1977.